soumyajoydas01/healthlify.github.io/README.md

 #### The website is responsive and the entire front-end is developed using HTML, CSS and a little bit of Javascript

-#### The website is focused on sharing blogs, currently the blogs are copied from some websites and I've given source for each blog to avoid Plagarism
+#### The website is focused on sharing blogs, currently the blogs are copied from some websites and I've given source for each blog to avoid plagiarism

 #### The images are taken from unDraw and Adobe Sparks as they are free